pensjonatus/flash-fiction/blog/the-thief.md

 ---
-title: 'The Thief'
+title: The Thief
 date: '2014-11-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When I was on the train a few years ago, I saw a girl steal a phone out of some